Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Extract Honey

 Crush and stain method of separating honey from comb no extractor.

-Once all the liquid is removed from the beeswax comb, it can be stored in an airtight container.
-The beeswax can be cleaned and used for many fun projects.
+Once all the liquid has dripped out, the bucket with fresh honey is sealed with an air-tight lid.
+The beeswax left behind can be cleaned and used for many fun projects.

 This method is as old as time itself and quite effective.
 However, it is a slow process and requires room to leave the bag hanging for several days safe from bees and other insects.